deborasaless/images/README.md

 Open the .mlab file in the MeVisLab interface.

 #### 1.3 Selecting the image
 Double-click the ImageLoad Module.
 A new window will appear.
 Click the "Browse" button to select the file.
-Enter your MeVisLab Folder and navigate following the path:
+Navigate to your MeVisLab folder and follow the path:

 Packages > MeVisLab > Resources > DemoData